← Back to Sol Wager

 Referral fee allocation

-If you join via someone's referral code, 40% of the platform fee on your games is paid to your referrer.
-From the winner's perspective, the payout is identical — you still get (pot − 1%).
-The difference comes out of our 1% cut.
-If you refer 10 active players, you collect a recurring share of their platform fees forever.
+If you join via someone's referral code, your referrer earns 25% of your share of the 2% platform fee on the games you play.
+From the winner's perspective, the payout is identical — you still get (pot − 2%).
+The referral cut comes out of our 2%, not your bet.
+Refer active players and you collect a recurring share of the fee on their games.

-Example: $20 pot, you referred one of the players
+Example: $20 pot, two players betting $10 each, you referred one of them

 Total pot: $20.00

-Some crypto gambling platforms (e.g. Stake, BC.Game) use a stronger model called provably-fair: the server publishes a hash of its random seed before each game, then reveals the seed after, so players can independently verify the result wasn't changed mid-play.
+The stronger model used by leading crypto gambling platforms (e.g. Stake, BC.Game) is provably-fair: the server publishes a hash of its random seed before each game, then reveals the seed after, so players can independently verify the result wasn't changed mid-play.

-• ✅ The randomness itself is genuinely random (not predictable without root access to the server)
+• ✅ The randomness itself is genuinely random (a 32-byte seed from the OS entropy pool)

-• ✅ Every outcome is permanently recorded on-chain
+• ✅ Every outcome is permanently recorded on-chain, and the proof is stored with the game history

-We mitigate this with the structural argument from the top of this page: Sol Wager has no incentive to bias outcomes.
-We are not the counterparty in any wager — the loser pays the winner, and we collect a flat 1% regardless.
-Implementing full provably-fair (seed commit-reveal on-chain) is on our roadmap; we'll announce when it ships.
+On top of this, the structural argument still holds: Sol Wager has no incentive to bias outcomes.
+We are not the counterparty in any wager — the loser pays the winner, and we collect a flat 2% regardless.

 Play responsibly